PZhannet/PZhannet-CypressCucumberTelnyx/README.md

 ## Project description

-    -   15 test cases were created to test the functionality of the Telnix website.
+    -   15 test cases were created to test the functionality of the Telnyx website.
     -   They are automated using the cypress framework and the cucumber tool.
     -   Implemented a Pipeline on GitHub.
     -   Automatic deployment of the report on GitHub pages has been implemented.